 - Cost savings: An NFC connected tag IC costs less than a typical DIP- or rotary switch

-- More parameters: Up to 2 kBytes of parameters can be saved, without increasing the front panel space
+- More parameters: Up to 2 kB of parameters can be saved, without increasing the front panel space

 - Zero-power operation: The device can be unpowered during programming and read-out as it is powered via the NFC field

-- Zero-power programming of device parameters: An app on the NFC phone is the user interface, the settings are transferred to the device with a simple tap.
+- Zero-power programming of device parameters: Settings are transferred to the device with a simple tap.
 Works with Android NFC phones.

 - Firmware update: Even smaller firmware images can be transferred to the unpowered device at up to 40 kbps via NFC.
 Works with Android NFC phones.